Today’s Text: 2 Chronicles 34:1-3

 Four years later when the young king turned 20, Josiah inaugurated sweeping reforms that affected the length and breadth of his kingdom.
 Because of his bold leadership, the blasphemous sites of idol worship were torn down and the paraphernalia associated with them purged from the landscape (v.
 3).
 Josiah then initiated a construction project to repair the altar and Temple grounds.
 He also instituted the public reading of the Hebrew Scriptures; and, as the sovereign of Judah, vowed to follow the Lord with all his heart (vv.
 29-30).

 Likewise, King Josiah charged the people to, “take a stand . . . to diligently serve the Lord their God” (vv.
 32-33).
 King Josiah was so successful the Bible record states, “As long as he lived, they [the people of Israel] did not fail to follow the Lord, the God of their ancestors” (v.
 33).

 THE APPLICATION TO PEOPLE OF FAITH

-The need for personal revival is imperative in the lives of people of faith—regardless of the outcome of the 2016 U.S. presidential election.
+The need for personal revival is imperative in the lives of people of faith—regardless of the outcome of politics or elections.

 Here’s a simple checklist to jump-start revival in your life: